The truth…the whole truth…nothing but the truth…

 The one commonality we all share is that we’re each unique.
 By tapping into our own infinite intelligence below our necks, we can discover our own truths that serve us on our individual paths to destiny.

-Here are 4 popular opinions/myths/bullshit stories that kept me circling the drain and stuck in my addictions for years.
+Here are 4 popular opinions/myths/stories that kept me circling the drain and stuck for years.

 1. I have an incurable disease.
 I’m not here to go toe to toe with the scientists or the folks who have spent the majority of their lives in church basements, about this issue.
 If that’s you and it works in your life, that’s cool.
 I’m just saying it doesn’t work for me.
 I do know that if addiction is a disease then everyone on the planet is sick or broken though I find it hard to believe that my Creator chose Earth to be His land of the broken toys.